ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingSlideMovementWithSnapRotation/README.md

 We don't need the `Locomotors.AxisMove.Vertical-Slide.Horizontal-Slide` GameObject from the previous guide as the prefab we use in this guide will already give us the slide movement for forward and backward, so let's start off by disabling that GameObject.

-Select the `Locomotors.AxisMove.Vertical-Slide.Horizontal-Slide` GameObject from the Unity hierarchy and disable the GameObject.
+Select the `Locomotors.AxisMove.Vertical-Slide.Horizontal-Slide` GameObject from the Unity Hierarchy window and disable the GameObject.

 ![Disable Slide Prefab](assets/images/DisableSlidePrefab.png)

 ### Step 2

-Expand the `Tilia Locomotors AxisMove Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Locomotors AxisMove Unity -> Runtime -> Prefabs` directory then drag and drop the `Locomotors.AxisMove.Vertical-Slide.Horizontal-SnapRotate` prefab into the Unity hierarchy window.
+Expand the `Tilia Locomotors AxisMove Unity` package directory in the Unity Project window and select the `Packages -> Tilia Locomotors AxisMove Unity -> Runtime -> Prefabs` directory then drag and drop the `Locomotors.AxisMove.Vertical-Slide.Horizontal-SnapRotate` prefab into the Unity Hierarchy window.

 ![Adding Axis Move Snap Rotate To Scene](assets/images/AddingAxisMoveSnapRotateToScene.png)